EliahKagan/Dijkstra/README.md

    as a three integers, separated by spaces.
 The first two integers are the source and destination vertices, and the third is the weight.
 All weights must be nonnegative.
-(Unlike some other algorithms&mdash;particularly Bellman-Ford&mdash;Dijkstra&rdquo;s algorithm doesn&rsquo;t support negative edge weights, even if there are no negative cycles.)
+(Unlike some other algorithms&mdash;particularly [Bellman-Ford](https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm)&mdash;Dijkstra&rsquo;s algorithm doesn&rsquo;t support negative edge weights, even if there are no negative cycles.)

 A third option is to randomly generate a graph.